dmbarbour/glas/docs/GlasDesign.md

 * **swap** - switch the top two items on stack
 * **data:V** - copy V to top of stack

-The stack in Glas is really an intermediate data plumbing model.
-User syntax will often hide stack shuffling behind local variables, and a Glas compiler may eliminate the stack in favor of a static allocation of memory, depending on the static stack arity of valid Glas programs.
-Of course, a subprogram might use a list to represent a continuation stack within a loop.

 My type notation is a little ad-hoc, but might help clarify.

         copy        ∀S,V .
 (S * V) → ((S * V) * V)